VladisM/m2tools/doc/build.md

 $ git clone --recurse-submodules git@github.com:VladisM/m2tools.git
 ```

-After successful clone, you can then use cmake to configure toolchaina and build
+After successful clone, you can then use cmake to configure toolchain and build
 it.
 For configuration there is some variables in cmake to be set.
 At now, there
 are following variables used.